 application traffic steering

 Traffic tromboning

 Traffic tromboning may not be an issue for data center leaf and spine architecture with equidistant endpoints.
-But other aggregated network designs that don’t follow the leaf and spine model may run into interesting problems.
+However, other aggregated network designs that don’t follow the leaf and spine model may run into interesting problems.
 A central service network point also represents a “choking point” and may increase path latency.
 Service integration should be flexible and not designed with a “meet me” architecture.

 • The requirement for “flow” level granularity

 Traditional routing is based on destination-based forwarding and cannot provide the granularity needed for topology-independent traffic steering.
 You may implement tricks with PBR and ACL, but they increase complexity and have vendor-specific configurations.
-Efficient traffic steering requires a granular “flow” level of interaction, not offered by default destination-based forwarding.
+Efficient traffic steering requires a granular “flow” level of interaction, which is not offered by default destination-based forwarding.

 The requirement for large-scale cloud networks drives multitenancy, and network overlays are becoming the defacto technology used to meet this requirement.
-Network overlays require new services to be topology independent.
+Network overlays require new services to be topology-independent.

+application traffic steering